abeeken/node_default/README.md

 OR

-Use "nodemon dev" to do the same but with nodemon to restart the server automatically when you make a change.
+Use "npm run dev" to do the same but with nodemon to restart the server automatically when you make a change.

 NOTE: If you change the name of your app.js, you need to change that in the "scripts" sectin of package.js